nextgenusfs/amptk/README.md

 You can assign taxonomy to your OTUs using UFITS, either using UTAX from USEARCH8.1 or using usearch_global.
 The databases require some initial setup before you can use the `ufits taxonomy` command.
 The following will get you setup with the UNITE database:

 ```
-#download the UNITE public release
-ufits download -i unite

-#Now trim priming sites and reformat FASTA headers for compatibility with UTAX/USEARCH
-ufits database -i sh_dynamic_01.08.2015.fasta -o UNITE --create_db utax
+ufits install --install_unite -f GTGARTCATCGAATCTTTG -r TCCTCCGCTTATTGATATGC
 ```

-These two commands will download the newest UNITE curated ITS database.
-Then the script will reformat the UNITE headers to be compatible with UTAX classifier training as well as trim the reference database to correspond to the region that you sequenced, i.e. ITS2, based on primers used.
-Finally, UFITS will use the re-formatted reference to train the classifier.
-The resulting database is stored in the `DB` folder of the `ufits` directory.
+This commands will download the newest UNITE curated ITS databases.
+It will first download the UNITE curated general release, reformat the UNITE headers to be compatible with UTAX classifier training, trim the data to correspond to the primers you used to generate your amplicons, i.e. ITS2 via fTIS7/ITS4, and then finally will train the UTAX classifier with these data.
+The script will then download the UNTIE+INSD database, reformat taxonomy in headers, trim with primers, and then create a USEARCH database.
+The resulting databases are stored in the `DB` folder of the `ufits` directory and are given the names UTAX.udb and USEARCH.udb respectively.

-Issuing the `ufits taxonomy` command will inform you which databases have been properly configured:
+Issuing the `ufits taxonomy` command will inform you which databases have been properly configured as well as usage instructions:

 ```
 $ ufits taxonomy
 Usage:       ufits taxonomy <arguments>
-version:    0.2.2
+version:     0.2.5

+Description: Script maps OTUs to taxonomy information and can append to an OTU table (optional).
+By default the script
+             uses a hybrid approach, e.g. gets taxonomy information from UTAX as well as BLAST-like hits from the larger
+             UNITE-INSD database, and then parses both results to extract the most taxonomy information that it can at
+             'trustable' levels.
+UTAX results are used if BLAST-like search pct identity is less than 97 pct.
+If pct identity
+             is greater than 97 pct, the result with most taxonomy levels is retained.

 Arguments:   -i, --fasta         Input FASTA file (i.e. OTUs from ufits cluster) (Required)
              -o, --out           Base name for output file.
 Default: ufits-taxonomy.<method>.txt
              -m, --method        Taxonomy method.
-Default: utax [utax, usearch, blast] (Required)
+Default: hybrid [utax, usearch, hybrid]
-            -d, --db            Database (must be in UDB format).
+             --utax_db           UTAX formatted database.
+Default: UTAX.udb
+             --usearch_db        USEARCH formatted database.
+Default: USEARCH.udb
              --append_taxonomy   OTU table to append taxonomy.
 Default: none
              --utax_cutoff       UTAX confidence value cutoff.
 Default: 0.8 [0 to 0.9]
              -u, --usearch       USEARCH executable.
 Default: usearch8

 Databases Configured:
-DB_name                       FASTA originated from         Fwd Primer                    Rev Primer                    Records
+DB_name         DB_type    FASTA originated from         Fwd Primer            Rev Primer               Records
-UNITE.utax.udb                sh_dynamic_01.08.2015.fasta   GTGARTCATCGAATCTTTG           TCCTCCGCTTATTGATATGC          39892
+USEARCH.udb     usearch    UNITE_public_01.08.2015.fasta GTGARTCATCGAATCTTTG   TCCTCCGCTTATTGATATGC     379612
-UNITE_INSD.usearch.udb        UNITE_public_01.08.2015.fasta GTGARTCATCGAATCTTTG           TCCTCCGCTTATTGATATGC          373101
+UTAX.udb        utax       sh_dynamic_01.08.2015.fasta   GTGARTCATCGAATCTTTG   TCCTCCGCTTATTGATATGC     41151

 Written by Jon Palmer (2015) nextgenusfs@gmail.com
 ```